Trump Cites Storm's Budget Impact in Puerto Rico Visit

 In their tour Tuesday, Mr. Trump and his wife, Melania, met with Puerto Rican officials before getting a firsthand look at the storm damage.
 While introducing his budget director, Mick Mulvaney, the president noted that the hurricane has strained the government's coffers.

 "I hate to tell you, Puerto Rico, but you've thrown our budget a little out of whack," the president said.
 "Because we've spent a lot of money on Puerto Rico, and that's fine.
 We've saved a lot of lives."

 Mr. Trump suggested that the death toll might have been much higher if not for exemplary rescue and recovery efforts.
 He drew a contrast with another deadly hurricane, Katrina, which devastated New Orleans in 2005 and killed more than 1,800 people.
-The president said that while "every death is a horror ... you can be very proud of all your people -- all of our people working together."
+Citing the official Puerto Rico death toll of 16, the president said that while "every death is a horror ... you can be very proud of all your people -- all of our people working together."

 Mr. Trump's remarks about the recovery costs angered Senate Democratic leader Chuck Schumer of New York, who last month struck a budget deal with the president and House Democratic leader Nancy Pelosi in a rare sign of bipartisan cooperation.